 Other sources recounting Tank Man's last stand are more in line with the atrocities of Tiananmen Square.
-Bruce Herschensohn, who served as deputy special assistant to Richard Nixon, told a group in 1999 that he knew that Tank Man had been executed 14 days after the standoff.
+Bruce Herschensohn, who served as deputy special assistant to President Richard Nixon, told a group in 1999 that he knew Tank Man had been executed 14 days after the standoff.
 Different reports claim that a death by firing squad came for Tank Man after a few months in captivity.

-There is no way to confirm whether Tank Man lived or died for his act of defiance.
+There is no way to confirm whether Tank Man lived or died for his non-violent act of defiance.